karmat-1/data-science-learning/README.md

 # 📊 DataScience-learning

-Welcome to the **DataScience-learning** repository!
+Welcome to the **My-DataScience-learning** repository!
-This repo is dedicated to learning, practicing, and applying concepts in **Data Science**, from the foundations of Python for data analysis to machine learning and data visualization.
+This repo is dedicated to my learning, practicing, and applying concepts in **Data Science**, from the foundations of Python for data analysis to machine learning and data visualization.

 ## 🧠 What it Contains